triple-tree/shortrent/README.md

 	We use [start.spring.io](http://start.spring.io/) to create the initial project skeleton
     ![](resources/project_scratch.png)
 - Use [maven](maven.apache.org) instead of gradle to manage project dependencies and provide some useful plugin script
-- Use [bower](http://bower.io/) to manage project client(front-end) libs, we install these libs into the default bower_components sub-directory under spring's static folder `/src/main/resources/static` (see .bowerrc) and install to a general location using [bower-installer](https://www.npmjs.com/package/bower-installer) (see install section in bower.json)
+- Use [bower](http://bower.io/) to manage project client(front-end) libs, we install these libs into the default bower_components sub-directory under spring's static folder `/src/main/resources/static` (see .bowerrc) and install to a general location using [bower-installer](https://www.npmjs.com/package/bower-installer) (see install section in bower.json, need a new version see https://github.com/blittle/bower-installer/issues/139)

 ## What we need do
 - [x] create initial project